teiniker/teiniker-lectures-embedded-softwaredesign/configuration-management/testing/README.md

     // Teardown
 }
 ```

-To **avoid code redundancies** we can use explicit setup and teardown functions.
+To **avoid code redundancies** we can use explicit setup and teardown
+functions as well.

 _Example_: `SetUp()` and `TearDown()` implemented in a fixture class
 ```C++